kelllyy101/fullstack-digital-products-store-django/README.md

    In conclusion, The Best Me is positioned as a premier destination for individuals seeking personal growth, holistic well-being, and financial empowerment.
 Through our meticulously curated collection of journals, meditation guides, financial freedom resources, and related products, we aim to empower our customers to unlock their full potential and lead fulfilling lives.
 Throughout this ecommerce model documentation, I have outlined a comprehensive plan that encompasses every aspect of our business operations.
 From our business model canvas to our marketing and sales strategy, website and user experience, fulfillment and logistics, customer support and engagement, and future growth strategies, I have carefully crafted a roadmap for success.
 I am committed to understanding and serving our target audience effectively, providing them with valuable resources and exceptional customer experiences.
 Our dedication to excellence extends to every aspect of our operations, from product selection and website design to order fulfillment and customer support. .

 # Credits
+Bootstrap was used extensively in the project.
+Code Institute's To-Do list walk through project was a big help setting the base of this project and to be able to understand the basics.
+Habit Tracker websites such as Habify and MyHabitTracker influenced the design.
+Bootstrap documentation was thoroughly used throughout the design.
+Stack Overflow provided much needed documentation when deploying this project.
+Official Django Documentation was all thoroughly used throughout.

 # Acknowledgements
+I would like to express my gratitude to Code Institute for their exceptional web development curriculum and to my mentor for their invaluable guidance and support throughout this project.
+Thank you for providing the resources and expertise that have helped me grow as a developer.

 [Return to top](#pp5)